 But are we right to do this?
 As soon as we put human interpretations on animal behaviour we are in danger of anthropomorphising.
 You can see this happening every day in the local park.
 Someone lets his large dog go bowling up to a small child and start bouncing all over the now-wailing child.
 “Oh don’t worry, he’s just playing,” says the dog’s owner, not only anthropomorphising the dog but also misinterpreting its behaviour.
 In fact the dog has eyeballed another animal at about its own eye-level and decided that a display of dominance is needed – quite the opposite of playing.

-This is an example of why it is so important if we want to communicate effectively with our dogs that we learn to “talk their language” rather than assume they are using ours.
+This is an example of why it is so important if you want to communicate with your dog effectively we must learn to “talk their language” rather than assume they are using ours.
 When training gundogs we must realise that scent awareness and analysis takes up a huge portion of their brains.
 Experiments show that dogs can detect some human cancers, and presumably they do this by actually smelling the cell changes going on within the body.
 So your dog can certainly smell whether or not you are going shooting probably before you have even stepped out of the house.

 If your dog is finding it hard to concentrate while you are training, you should be aware that the cause of distraction is far more likely to be a smell than anything else.

-When you are working on “blind” retrieves, remember that since a dog’s sense of smell is far better than his sight, the retrieve isn’t blind to him at all.
+Learn how to communicate with your dog, especially when you are working on “blind” retrieves.
+Remember that since a dog’s sense of smell is far better than his sight, the retrieve isn’t blind to him at all.
 If you walk out to lay your blind retrieves and then send the dog, he will be brilliant because he can follow your scent, but he will be less successful if you have secretly thrown the retrieve.
 When you are doing retrieving training, be careful about what other sources of scent there are in the area.
 Competing in a working test at a county show, I sent my dog out on a blind retrieve and he came back with a discarded ham sandwich (we should have got double points).

-Food is another factor in a dog’s world which many professional dog trainers use to their advantage, giving the dog small food treats to reward desired behaviour.
+Food is another factor in a dog’s world which many professional dog trainers use to their advantage in how to communicate with your dog, giving the dog small food treats to reward desired behaviour.
 This works less well for gundog training because we want the dog to be centred on the handler, not on any food treat he may be carrying.
 You will often see trained pet dogs that are bonded to the treat, not to its giver, which has a very limiting effect on the their relationship.
 Some professionals try to get round this by eventually substituting a clicker as the reward signal, but this seems complicated when all that the dog really wants by way of reward is a secure and familiar relationship with its handler.

-Security is vital to all domesticated animals, and is probably another of the dominant emotions in a contented dog.
+Security is vital to all domesticated animals, and is probably another of the dominant emotions in a contented dog and vital in how to communicate with your dog.
 Where a human might describe herself as “happy”, the canine equivalent is likely to be a generalised, non-verbal sensation of being safe and unthreatened.
-Creating this circumstance is crucial for effective gundog training.
+Creating this circumstance is crucial for effective gundog training and in how you communicate with your dog.
 If you adopt the role of a successful pack leader – assertive, confident and able to protect the dog – then the dog feels “happy” to obey you because every command reinforces his secure feelings.
 This may explain why so many gundogs wag their tails happily while being told off by their owners; it’s a case of “Beat me, Boss, please.”
 It’s also why Bisto can only really relax once he’s had his first dressing-down of the season.